sheyangsuzhiyuan-max/ntu-campus-genie/README.md

 ### 1.3 Current focus / scenarios

-The current version ships with two sample text files (in Chinese):
+The current version ships with **comprehensive knowledge base files** (in Chinese):

-1. **Graduate Hall Application Guide**
+1. **Graduate Hall Application Guide** (`ntu_hall.txt`)
    - Types of graduate halls (Graduate Hall 1/2, North Hill)
    - Monthly rates
    - Application key dates (for AY2025–2026)
    - Application steps and FAQs

-2. **Student’s Pass (STP) Application Guide**
+2. **Student's Pass (STP) Application Guide** (`ntu_visa.txt`)
    - What STP is and who needs it
    - SOLAR application flow (Form 16, Form V36, fees)
    - Medical check-up requirements (HIV, X-ray, NTU clinic)
    - Collecting the card at ICA and required documents

+3. **🆕 Extended Housing Guide** (`ntu_housing_extended.txt`)
+   - 18 detailed Q&A covering:
+     - All accommodation types with pricing details
+     - Complete application timeline and steps
+     - Move-in procedures and living tips
+     - Cost breakdowns and refund policies
+     - Safety, facilities, and daily life
+   - Over **8000 characters** of comprehensive information

+**Quick Start**: Click the "🚀 Load Default Knowledge Base" button to instantly start using the chatbot with pre-loaded content!

-Users can upload these sample TXT files or their own NTU-related documents / URLs to build a small personal knowledge base.
+Users can also upload their own NTU-related documents / URLs to expand the knowledge base.

 ## 2. Feature Highlights